MorrisCastro04/holbertonschool-web_front_end/html_advanced/README.md

 task 23: add links to service, works and news

 task 24: make a unordered list in the nav and the footer

+task 25: create a new list in the footer